reespozzi/ai-academy-platforms/part-2/infrastructure-as-code.md

 ---

 ### **Benefits:**
-- ✅ Repeatable and consistent
+✅ Repeatable and consistent
-- ✅ Version controlled
+✅ Version controlled
-- ✅ Documented by default
+✅ Documented by default
-- ✅ Testable
+✅ Testable
-- ✅ Fast to deploy
+✅ Fast to deploy
-- ✅ Easy to destroy and recreate
+✅ Easy to destroy and recreate

 ---

-## Infrastructure as Code Tools
+## Infrastructure as Code Tools?

+---

 ### **Offerings**